JohnMurray/busan/decisions/002-address-format-and-resolution.md

   shouldn't make internal changes later more difficult.
     + Example: Using the ID of the executor in the address would prevent us from moving actors between schedulers.
+    + Example: Addresses are typically _highly shared_ objects within an actor system, these should not be insanely expensive objects.
 + __User Friendly / Meaningful__ - The address is a very user-facing aspect of the framework.
 As such, it should be friendly to users and ideally the value of an address should be meaningful.
   For example, if the address is simply a hash (e.g. SAH256), that is not a meaningful value for